Allaire, Edwin. 1963. "The Tractatus: nominalistic or realistic?" In Essays in ontology, edited by Allaire,

 Reprinted in: Copin & Beard (eds.) - Essays on Wittgenstein's Tractatus - pp. 167-186

 Anscombe, Gertrude Elizabeth Margaret.
 1959.
 An Introduction to Wittgenstein's Tractatus.
-Themes in the Philosophy of Wittgenstein.
-London: Hutchinson University
+Themes in the philosophy of Wittgenstein.

 Fourth edition St. Augustine Press 2001.